 The Company is not part of a UK Consolidation Group under CRR and consequently, does not report on a consolidated basis under CRR.
 The Company is also not an institution of global systemic importance.
-The Company's immediate parent company is TWEL Holdings LLC, which is incorporated in the USA.
-Within the meaning of the Companies Act 2006, Thomson Reuters Corporation ('TRC') is regarded as being the Company's ultimate parent company and controlling party, as well as the largest group to consolidate the financial statements of the Company.
-TRC is incorporated under the laws of the Province of Ontario, Canada.
+The Company's immediate parent company is TWEL Holding LLC, which is a limited liability company formed in the USA.